thyrlian/SonarOnDocker/README.md

 Can not connect to database.
 Please check connectivity and settings (see the properties prefixed by 'sonar.jdbc.').
 ```

-The problem is because of MySQL database initialization takes a bit longer than SonarQube's boot time, especially when there is no persisted database.
+It's because MySQL database initialization takes a bit longer than SonarQube's boot time, especially when there is no persisted database.

 Ideas but not working: